yairEO/tagify/README.md

 invalid         | A tag has been added but did not pass vaildation.
 See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input           | [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event, when a tag is being typed/edited. `e.detail` exposes the typed value click           | Clicking a tag.
-Exposes the tag element, its index & data
+Exposes the tag element, its index & data edit            | A tag has been edited and user pressed Enter or Tab.

 ## Settings